nickyjaspers/b2c6_backend_sandbox/README.md

 ## responsibilities

 - Talk to a database: In my case a MariaDB database.
-- Provide data through a rest api
+- Provide data through a rest api: In my case I used fastAPI